zeek/zeek-docs/frameworks/configuration.rst

 ---------------

 A change handler is a user-defined function that is called automatically each time an option value changes.
-This example shows how to register a change handler for an option that has a data type of "addr" (for other data types, the return type and 2nd parameter data type must be adjusted accordingly):
+This registers a change handler for an option that has a data type of "addr" (for other data types, the return type and 2nd parameter data type must be adjusted accordingly):